thelukemccarthy/Udacity-Blockchain-Developer-Course/project 4/README.md

 ###### Post your new star
 Once your address has been verified you can add your star to the blockchain.
 Post a json object with your address and star details.
 If you don't register the star before the validation times out you will need to start the process over again.
-You can use the same address to register more than one star
+You can use the same address to register more than one star, however you will nedd to verify your address after adding each star to the DB.

 **NB** the story will be truncated if it is longer than 250 character